 Updates on the Red list

 Many people think that the Red List is about endangered species.
 Whilst this is true, they also help to discover new species.
-The species at the top of the list are the ones at higher risk of extinction within a short period of time.
+The species at the top of the list are at higher risk of extinction within a short period of time.
 At times, a species is uplifted, and its status changes from threatened to endangered or critically endangered.

 Some species are downlisted because they are no longer at risk.
-More new species are also added on the list if they become threatened or endangered.
+More new species are also added to the list if they become threatened or endangered.
 The IUCN Red List helps to protect biodiversity.